xonq/mycotools/mycotools/USAGE.md

 # MYCOTOOLS DB
-The following are information regarding scripts that manipulate Mycotools .db files.
-To learn more about Mycotools .db, you may refer to the master [MycotoolsDB repository](https://gitlab.com/xonq/mycotoolsdb/-/README.md) (currently unavailable).
+The following are information regarding scripts that manipulate Mycotools .mtdb files.
+To learn more about Mycotools .mtdb, you may refer to the master [MycotoolsDB repository](https://gitlab.com/xonq/mycotoolsdb/-/README.md) (currently unavailable).

 <br /><br />